atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 3. Being directed to AWS SSO landing page where they can select from the set of AWS accounts for which they have access.
 4. Selecting from the permissions that they can assume for each AWS account.
 5. Using either the AWS Management Console or AWS CLI/API to access each AWS account.

+Inform the foundation team members of [how to register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-register-device.html) via the AWS SSO service.

 ## Next Steps